-The four boys and Hermione made their way up to the Gryffindor common room.
-Hermione had to be extra careful to linger behind a little and give the impression she did not know where she was going.
+The four boys and Hermione made their way up to the Gryffindor common room after the feast.
+Hermione tried to be extra careful to linger behind a little and give the impression she did not know where she was going.
 She even let herself fall into the trick step which Neville so often forgot about.

 "Oh shit!
 I'm sorry, Hermione!
 I forgot to warn you about that," Sirius said while helping her back up.

 "That's quite alright.
 Thank you," she said, pretending to be shaken up.